margarinoslv/bwHUD/README.md

 Put ALL of the folders provided into
 Documents\My Games\Warfork 2.1\basewf\

-After that, you should be set, and the everything should work!
+After that, you should be set, and everything should work!

 Alternatively, you can use the provided .pk3 file and put in a "huds" folder yourself (also in the documents directory)